 Get rid of it.
 These programs are designed to be difficult to remove, so you may need to take your device to a professional.
-But if you're familiar with computers, you can start it in safe mode, and remove the bad software using an anti-malware program.
-Or, you can reset your computer to factory settings, or to a save point from before you got the software.
+But if you're familiar with computers, you can start it in safe mode and remove the harmful software using an anti-malware program.
+Or, you can reset your computer to factory settings or to a save point from before you got the software.

 After you've done this, spend some time monitoring your accounts to see if any personal information was stolen.
 You could be proactive and cancel your credit and debit cards, and you may even want to contact a credit reporting agency so that you can prevent misuse of your information and alert them of potential fraud.